ajjackson/kgrid-langs/README.md

 functional-programming method of string formatting, but offers no explicit integer printing at all.
 I realised the appropriate tool would be to convert the value to an "exact" type with `inexact->exact`.

+Defining functions on the fly is a scheme-y thing to do, so I have made use of this to implement the "verbose" flag.